 Now we see the court go through and apply the first one of these factors, what exactly was claimed.
 The court finds that Fanning and Jerk.com did convey the idea that a person who paid the \$30 would be allowed to contest negative reviews at the very least.
-The court is not doing its own investigation into that, it's looking at the facts that have already been dug up (the facts in the record, to use the legal term).
+The court is not doing its own investigation into that, it's looking at the facts that have already been dug up (the facts "in the record").

 Here's the second factor, that the claim was false or misleading.
 We also see Fanning's (failed) defense.
 Note that he tried to argue a somewhat subtle point here: not that the FTC was wrong, but that the facts were in dispute as to whether Jerk.com gave these memberships or not.
-And because they were in dispute, "summary decision" against him is improper-
+And because they were in dispute, "summary decision" against him is improper-in short, this dispute should go to a trial instead.
+But the court doesn't buy it.15